RaphaeleL/Cheatsheet/Vim.md

 - `G` Moving the Cursor to the End of the File
 - `0` Moving the Cursor to the Beginning of the Line
 - `$` Moving the Cursor to the End of the Line
-- `A` Moving the Cursor to the End of the Line in Insert Mode
 - `:abc` Go to the Line Number abc
 - `L` Go to the last Line on Screen
 - `M` Go to the last Middle on Screen